Big Momma's Vocabulator

 (v. t.)
 The act of dragging; anything which is dragged.

 (v. t.)
-A net, or an apparatus, to be drawn along the bottom under
+A net, or an apparatus, to be drawn along the bottom under water, as in fishing, searching for drowned persons, etc.

 (v. t.)
-A kind of sledge for conveying heavy bodies; also, a kind
+A kind of sledge for conveying heavy bodies; also, a kind of low car or handcart; as, a stone drag.

 (v. t.)
 A heavy coach with seats on top; also, a heavy carriage.